syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 #### Add exception appointment to recurrence pattern
+You can change any occurrence appointment which is exception from the recurrence pattern appointment by using the `RecurrenceIdMapping` property of `ScheduleAppointmentMapping` class which is used to map the custom exception appointment with schedule recurrence series appointment and `ExceptionOccurrenceActualDateMapping` property of `ScheduleAppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of schedule recurrence appointment.
-For add custom exception appointment to recurrence series you need to add `ActualDate` and `RecurrenceID` field to custom class(`Meeting`).
+For adding custom exception appointment to the recurrence series, add the `ActualDate` and `RecurrenceID` properties to custom class (`Meeting`).

 {% tabs %}
 {% highlight c# %}
 public DateTime ActualDate { get; set; }